Wendy-Ying/Wendy-Ying.github.io/_pages/about.md

 ---

 <span class='anchor' id='about-me'></span>
-Hi, there! 👋 Welcome to YiwenYing's Homepage.
+Hi, there! 👋 Welcome to Yiwen Ying's Homepage.

 I am a junior student at <a href='rcvlab.eee.sustech.edu.cn'>Robot and Computer Vision Lab</a>, from the Department of Electronic and Electrical Engineering in <a href='sustech.edu.cn'>Southern University of Science and Technology</a>, adviced by Professor <a href='https://scholar.google.com/citations?hl=zh-CN&user=J7UkpAIAAAAJ'>Hong Zhang</a>.

-My research interest focus on trajectory planning for UAVs.
+My research interest focuses on trajectory planning for UAVs.
 My programming expertise spans Python, C++, and MATLAB.
 I am familiar with learning-based algorithms, model-based algorithms for robot trajectory planning, embedded systems, SLAM technology, and I have rich experience in robotics algorithm development.

-My personal CV is attached here.
+My personal CV is attached <a href='/files/resume.pdf'>here</a>.
 If you are interested in my research or have any questions, please feel free to contact me at <a href='mailto:yingyw2022@mail.sustech.edu.cn'>yingyw2022@mail.sustech.edu.cn</a>.

 # 🔥 News
 -